-Over time your list of contacts grows, and it can be hard to quickly find the right person or contact without a lot of digging.
-To locate people quickly, take advantage of Outlook’s handy Search Contacts feature.
+Over time your list of contacts grows, and it can be hard to quickly find the right contact or person without a lot of digging.
+To locate people quickly, take advantage of the handy Search Contacts feature in Outlook.

-Above your contacts list, click the Search Contacts box.
+Above your contacts list, place your cursor in the Search Contacts box.

-Note You might be tempted to use the Search People box, which is in the top right corner on the Home tab.
+Note You might be tempted to use the Search People box, which is in the top-right corner on the Home tab.
 That works, but only if you type the person’s name (or part of their name).
-You can’t use this box to search on things like phone numbers or addresses.
+You can’t use this box, however, to search for things like phone numbers or addresses.

 Tip You can search for complete or partial information.
-For example, if you are searching for someone named Chris Preston, you can type the full name or “pre,” which represents the first three characters of the last name.
+If you're searching for someone named Chris Preston, for example, you can type the full name or “pre,” which represents the first three characters of the last name.

 Narrow your search

-Getting too many results when you search on complete or partial information?
+Getting too many results when you search for complete or partial information?
 Consider further refining your search.
-When you click the Search People box on the People tab, the Search Tools tab appears.
+When you choose the Search People box on the People tab, the Search Tools tab appears.

 There are many options available, including the following groups of options on the Search Tools tab, to help narrow your search.

 Scope Change the folders you want to search in.

-Refine Search for people who have phone numbers in their contact information, or other specific types of information.
+Refine Search for people who have phone numbers or other specific types of information in their contact information.

 Options Use previous searches or change advanced search options.